sswahn/browser/README.md

 ## Overview

 This is a simple browser library written in Rust.
-It provides a basic browser functionality with a GTK user interface.

 ## Features